Avaiga/taipy-doc/docs/knowledge_base/tips/big_data_models/index.md

 ## 5. Modelling the Workflow in Taipy (config.py)

 ![Taipy DAG](images/dag.png){width=80%}
-Taipy DAG — Taipy “Tasks” in orange and “Data Nodes” in blue.
+Taipy DAG — Taipy "Tasks" in orange and "Data Nodes" in blue.

-In this section, we will create the Taipy configuration which models the variables/parameters (represented as ["Data Nodes"](../../../manuals/core/concepts/data-node/)) and functions (represented as [“Tasks”](../../../manuals/core/concepts/task/)) in Taipy.
+In this section, we will create the Taipy configuration which models the variables/parameters (represented as ["Data Nodes"](../../../manuals/core/concepts/data-node/)) and functions (represented as ["Tasks"](../../../manuals/core/concepts/task/)) in Taipy.

-Notice that this configuration in the following ```config.pyscript``` is akin to defining variables and functions — except that we are instead defining “blueprint variables” (Data Nodes) and “blueprint functions” (Tasks).
+Notice that this configuration in the following ```config.pyscript``` is akin to defining variables and functions — except that we are instead defining "blueprint variables" (Data Nodes) and "blueprint functions" (Tasks).
 We are informing Taipy on how to call the functions we defined earlier, default values of Data Nodes (which we may overwrite at runtime), and if Tasks may be skipped:

 ```python title="config.py"
 from taipy import Config